astrovm/amyos-debian/README.md

 - Run the container with `--privileged` (Makefile does this) since live-build needs loop devices.
 - Default release: trixie (Debian 13), arch: amd64.
 Tweak in `auto/config` or `config/bootstrap`.
+ - UEFI/BIOS: The Docker image and host deps include GRUB tooling to produce hybrid ISO images bootable on BIOS and UEFI.